Multivitamins vs. Individual Supplements – What’s Best for Healthy Aging?

 Single nutrients are usually recommended or prescribed medically, to treat or prevent an identified deficiency.

-Iron deficiency is the most common mineral deficiency world-wide, and supplements may be prescribed to treat iron-deficiency anemia when your level of the red blood pigment, hemoglobin, is demonstrably low.
+Iron deficiency is the most common mineral deficiency world-wide.
+Supplements may be prescribed to treat iron-deficiency anemia when your level of the red blood pigment, hemoglobin, is demonstrably low.

 A low iron reserve is also associated with restless legs, thinning hair, and recurrent Candida infection even when iron status is not low enough to cause overt anemia.
 As iron is toxic at levels only just above the required intake, take care not to exceed recommended doses.